badlandz/RoxieOS/docs/NomadBSD-Integration.md

 ## Conclusion

 NomadBSD provides a proven foundation for FreeBSD live systems.
-RoxieOS builds upon this foundation with BAUX workstation cloning capabilities, creating a powerful combination of live persistence and session resurrection.
+RoxieOS builds upon this foundation with BAUX workstation cloning and mesh networking capabilities, creating a powerful combination of live persistence, session resurrection, and distributed computing.

+**Current Focus:** Getting the full -dev environment working on ThinkPad X200 before expanding to mesh capabilities.

 For detailed implementation, see the [NomadBSD Handbook](https://nomadbsd.org/handbook/handbook.html) and [GitHub repository](https://github.com/nomadbsd/NomadBSD).